alekszkovacs/UmbraAnonymityAnalysis/README.md

 cp sample.env .env
 ```

-Now open the `.env` file and give the necessary data respectively.
+Now open the `sample.env` file, copy it to `.env` and give the necessary data respectively.

+## Download transaction data

+If you don't want to download all the transactions for all the networks (which would take more than 12 hours), feel free
+to contact me at [kovcsaleex0104@gmail.com](kovcsaleex0104@gmail.com) and I will send you all the files.